decred/dcrd/blockchain/standalone/README.md

   - Calculating work values based on the compact target difficulty
   - Checking a block hash satisfies a target difficulty and that target difficulty is within a valid range
+  - Calculating required target difficulties using the ASERT algorithm
 - Merkle root calculation
   - Calculation from individual leaf hashes
   - Calculation from a slice of transactions